 RebarLink The RebarLink Bracket is to be installed 6-1/2 ft (1.98 m) above the working surface.
-With the tne working surface.
 With the eye-bolt facing outward, place the bracket face perpendicular to the front of the rebar, centered on the cage.
-Slide the supplied cinching rebar bolts through both plates and tighten together with supplied wing nuts so that the Rebar Link is tightened onto the rebar cage (See Figure 2) (See Figure 2).
-NOTE: When using the RebarLink, with tie < 2-1/2 in (63.5 mm)
+Slide the supplied cinching rebar bolts through both plates and tighten together with supplied wing nuts so that the Rebar Link is tightened onto the rebar cage

+(See Figure 2).
+NOTE: When using the RebarLink, Aluminum Posts are not used.